AmandineDecker/M2NLP-LI-2425-TopicsAnnotationTask/README.md

 - We wrote a few guidelines for the annotations here: https://bul.univ-lorraine.fr/index.php/s/btr56kB3bsXkrAz.

 When you are done, download your annotation (red button on the right) and upload it on Arche.
 Put your name and segment number in your file name (*eg.* bob_seg3.json).

+### Cross-validation

+Correct the annotations for the sub-segments you were allocated on Arche.
+Use the following tool: https://amandinedecker.github.io/SDRTAnno/SDRT-anno/

+Process:
+- Download the .json files corresponding to your spans of utterances;
+- Upload the first one in the web tool;
+- Correct the annotations by deleting the edges you disagree with (click on the edge, then click on <<span style="font-variant:small-caps;">remove edge</span>>) and adding new ones;
+- Repeat the process with the other files.

+Remarks:
+- The .json files may cover more than the span you are supposed to correct, you do not need to correct everything but use the context to annotate properly;
+- You have access to a graph representation and a summary of the relations in the folder `visualisation', you can use them to navigate the existing annotations more easily;
+- Note that the graph may have issues when some utterances are too long, when the utterances do not follow the pattern ``Spk-Digit: txt'' or when the annotation process was not respected.

+When you are done, download your corrected annotations and upload them on Arche.
+You can upload a .txt file with additional comments if needed.

 ## Corpus